BitBoxSwiss/bitbox-base/docs/applications/prometheus.md

 ---
 ## Prometheus: System Monitoring

-There's a lot going on within the BitBox Base and it's good to have reliable metrics over time to aid in development, fine-tuning, during operations and when looking for the cause of a specific error.
+There's a lot going on within the BitBoxBase and it's good to have reliable metrics over time to aid in development, fine-tuning, during operations and when looking for the cause of a specific error.
 [Prometheus](https://prometheus.io/) takes care of that.
 It is a open-source monitoring solution that is easily extensible to monitor any application.
 Measurements are stored in a time-series database that can easily be queried and visualized, e.g. using [Grafana](grafana.md).